Loading...

 Key Summary

-• Casualties of the trade war are showing up on both sides of the U.S.-Canada border.
+• Casualties of the trade war are showing up on both sides of the U.S.-Canada border, though the outlook has improved somewhat.

 • Despite deals with some major U.S. trading partners, the trade war endgame is unclear, as deals with Canada, Mexico and China remain elusive.

-• Tariffs, deportations, and DOGE have undercut U.S. employment and consumption, though expansionary fiscal policies and lower interest rates will provide support.
+• Tariffs, deportations, and DOGE have slowed U.S. activity, though expansionary fiscal policies and lower interest rates will provide support.

 Less